HACKTHEMM/VOCE_Team_HackThem_Submission/frontend/SETUP_COMPLETE.md

 ## 📞 **Ready to Go!**

-Once you've added your Clerk keys, your SalesSpeak application will have:
+Once you've added your Clerk keys, your Voce application will have:
 - ✅ **Email/Password authentication**
 - ✅ **Google OAuth** (if configured)
 - ✅ **Beautiful, professional UI**